m0xpd/TuringMachineGatesBuffer/README.md

 where voltage errors immediately show up as tuning errors.

 The buffer requires no modifications to the Turing Machine - it plugs onto the GATES and Power Headers (which it replaces).
-There is an option to add a spacer and an M3 screq down to one of the spacers on the Turing Machine, but this is only really required if you're 'on the road'.
+There is an option to add a spacer and an M3 screw down to one of the tapped spacers on the Turing Machine, but this is only really required if you're 'on the road'.

 I had noticed a tendency for the voltages produced at the GATES output of the Turing Machine to droop when a large number of bits were activated in the 'gate' sequence.
 This problem was exacerbated when the [PULSES expander](https://www.musicthing.co.uk/Turing-Pulse-Expander/) was used.